 This is a mindblowing change to the 529 options.
 Many of the details have yet to be worked out, and we will revisit this in a dedicated future blog post.

 If there’s a refund for any reason from the school, a redeposit in the 529 is allowed.
 The funds must be redeposited within 60 days of the refund to avoid penalties.
 It could be temporary, such as a sickness, or maybe college isn’t for that particular student.
 It doesn’t matter.

 Continuing education isn’t for everyone

-There’s no time limit for withdrawals, so you can take your time deciding what to do or who to make the new beneficiary.
+There’s no time limit for withdrawals, so you can decide what to do or who to make the new beneficiary.

-This is just the tip of the iceberg when it comes to 529 Plan rules.
+This is just the tip of the iceberg regarding the 529 Plan rules.
 Consider this the intro course to give you an overview of the benefits and traps.

 If you want to learn even more about 529 Plans, check out our post 7 Frequently Asked 529 Plan Questions.